lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/2_Lesson_2/index.md

 ## Circuit Diagrams

-now that we have made a circuit, lets talk about different ways we can utilize a graphic representation of the circuit.
+Now that we have made a circuit, lets talk about different ways we can utilize a graphic representation of the circuit.

 The first way is with images showing exactly which parts need to connect on the breadboard.
 These are helpful, but limited to a specific instance or set-up.
 These diagrams are usually used as part of a help file or tutorial.
 The image below is a version of the circuit we just built, but utilizing pin number 13 instead of number 4.